kripanshsharma/Smart-Attendance-System/README.md

 # Smart-Attendance-System
-Marking the attendance of a person based on real time video.
+It was a Team Project of Marking the attendance of a person based on real time video.